Is Aircraft Ownership Worth It? Real Cost Analysis for 2025

 Fixed Costs (Pay Regardless of Flying):

-- Total Fixed Costs: $12,000-$15,000 per year
+- Total Fixed Costs: $12,000-$15,000 per year.
+These baseline expenses exist before you fly a single hour.

 Variable Costs (Per Flight Hour):